October 30th, 2019

 0610-1215

-I have to go resupply shopping after dinner, which I deplore, but I don’t want to make the trip back in the cold morning.
-The dollar store is the only grocery in town and almost a mile down from the Chalet.
-Good thing I’m a practiced dollar store shopper to get things done quickly.
-This DG has the best variety I’ve ever seen.
-They even have Kind bars!
+I did all my chores at the room and by the time I was done, it was time for dinner.
+I went to the nearby Italian restaurant to get pizza, having one last meal with Gabriele, since he was getting off trail to go back to work.
+Boooo.
+I did my resupply shopping after dinner, which I deplored, but I didn’t want to make the trip in the cold morning.
+The dollar store was the only grocery in town and almost a mile from the Chalet.
+Good thing I was a practiced dollar store shopper and got things done quickly.
+The DG had the best variety I’d ever seen…fruits, vegetables, Bear Naked granola and Kind bars!